Copy05/Copy05/README.md

 I build and develop open-source software (and occasionally develop games) and tools with the goal of achieving independence from big corporations.
 ### Skills:
+- Development:
   - C/C++, Java, Javascript, C# & Python
+- IT Skills:
   - Web-Development, MYSQL, Linux & Git

 I'm currently taking a **apprenticeship** as a **Systemadministrator**<br>